How Likely Are Large Elections Tied?: Introduction

-\paragraph{Smoothed analysis.} There is a large body of literature on the applications of smoothed analysis to mathematical programming, machine learning, numerical analysis, discrete math, combinatorial optimization, etc., see~\cite{Spielman2009:Smoothed} for a survey.
+\paragraph{\bf Smoothed analysis.} There is a large body of literature on the applications of smoothed analysis to mathematical programming, machine learning, numerical analysis, discrete math, combinatorial optimization, etc., see~\cite{Spielman2009:Smoothed} for a survey.
 Smoothed analysis has also been applied to various problems in economics, for example price of anarchy~\cite{Chung2008:The-Price} and market equilibrium~\cite{Huang2007:On-the-Approximation}.

-In a recent position paper, Baumeister, Hogrebe, and Rothe~\cite{Baumeister2020:Towards} proposed a Mallows-based model to conduct smoothed analysis on computational aspects of social choice and commented that the model can be used to analyze voting paradoxes and ties, but the paper does not contain technical results.
-Results in this paper are developed under the smoothed social choice framework~\cite{Xia2020:The-Smoothed}, which is more general than the Mallows-based model proposed by Baumeister, Hogrebe, and Rothe~\cite{Baumeister2020:Towards}.
-Topic-wise our paper is different from \cite{Xia2020:The-Smoothed} because we study the smoothed likelihood of ties under commonly-studied voting rules, whereas~\cite{Xia2020:The-Smoothed} studied the smoothed likelihood of Condorcet's voting paradox and the ANR impossibility theorem. \cite{Xia2020:The-Smoothed} also proposed a new tie-breaking mechanism that uses the most popular singleton ranking to break ties, and proved that it optimally preserves anonymity and neutrality for even number of alternatives, but the likelihood of ties was not explicitly analyzed.
+In a recent position paper, Baumeister, Hogrebe, and Rothe~\cite{Baumeister2020:Towards} proposed a Mallows-based model to conduct smoothed analysis on computational aspects of social choice and commented that the model can be used to analyze voting paradoxes and ties, but the paper does not contain technical results. \cite{Xia2020:The-Smoothed} independently proposed to conduct smoothed analysis for paradoxes and impossibility theorems in social choice, characterized the smoothed likelihood of Condorcet's voting paradox and the ANR impossibility theorem, and proposed a new tie-breaking mechanism.
+We only use the probabilistic model in~\cite{Xia2020:The-Smoothed} and topic-wise, our paper is different from \cite{Xia2020:The-Smoothed}, because we formulate and study the smoothed likelihood of ties under commonly studied voting rules, which was not studied in~\cite{Xia2020:The-Smoothed}.